techidaily/site-driver-download/source/_posts/latest-firmware-and-driver-updates-for-hp-officejet-printer-model-4655.md

  One day when you were playing games, your Corsair K70 RGB mechanical gaming keyboard stopped working, it could be frustrating.
 To make your K70 work again, you can download and install the latest iCUE driver.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/gOyLy8DeizY?si=GkAmK0hChZw6_2tW" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 ## What’s iCUE driver?

  iCUE drive stands for Intelligent Corsair Utility Engine.
 It’s a powerful software that connects all your compatible Corsair products together in a single interface.
 You can use it to control the performance of your Corsair devices, such as Corsair keyboards, mice, headsets.
 For keyboard, you can control the lighting and custom actions and macros.